 |Merrell Moab 2 Ventilator||$100||Hiking shoe||1 lb.
 15 oz.||No (available)||Leather / mesh|

-The MQM Flex’s lightweight hybrid design puts it in the crosshairs of one of the top trail-running shoes: Altra’s Lone Peak 4.
-This shoe has developed a strong following among thru-hikers with its thick cushioning, wide toe box, and solid traction.
+The MQM Flex’s lightweight hybrid design also puts it in the crosshairs of one of the top trail-running shoes: Altra’s Lone Peak.
+Recently updated to the “4.5” model, this shoe has developed a strong following among thru-hikers with its thick cushioning, wide toe box, and solid traction.
 Altra even includes nice touches for long-distance hikers like attachment points for a pair of gaiters.
 Compared with the MQM Flex, the Merrell has the upper hand in durability, but we give the advantage to the Lone Peak because it’s more comfortable, weighs about 3 ounces less, and grips better on soft ground.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!